Anita Maris Boggs

-Anita Maris Boggs (sometimes, A. Maris Boggs; 1888–1937) was an American economist, educator, and philanthropist.
+Anita Maris Boggs (A. Maris Boggs or Maris Boggs; 1888–1937) was an American economist, educator, and philanthropist.
 She was the co-founder of the Bureau of Commercial Economics (BCE), its film library being one of the largest of the kind in its day, and the only one that was international; by 1920, it had the largest educational film library in the world.

 Boggs served as President of the Washington, D.C.
 Chapter of the League of American Penwomen; and was a Fellow of the American Geographic Society.
 She was a recipient of the Order of the White Lion.

 Early life and education

 Anita Uarda Maris Boggs was born in Philadelphia, Pennsylvania, on November 14, 1888.
 Her parents were Benjamin R. and Mary Emma (Maris) Boggs.
 Anita had a brother, Randolph Maris Boggs (born 1887).

 She was educated at Bryn Mawr College (A.B., 1910) and University of Pennsylvania (M.A., 1911).